+The retirement systems utilize a number of demographic assumptions such as mortality rates, disability rates, and termination rates.
+Cheiron reviewed the demographic assumptions and concluded that they were reasonable.
 As it did last year, Cheiron included additional analysis in its reports on each of the five systems.
-Cheiron collected data from past valuation reports dating back to 2009 and presented a historical review of past demographic and salary increase experience gains and losses.
+Cheiron collected data from past valuation reports dating back to 2010 and presented a historical review of past demographic and salary increase experience gains and losses.
 Results were presented in a chart which showed the pattern of annual gains and losses attributable to different sources.
 These charts can be found in Chapters Two through Six.
 Different measures were used for each system depending on the information available but sources used included:

 - Active and retiree mortality;

 - Disability;

-- New entrants;
+- New entrants:

 - Benefit recipients;

 - Salary increases;

 - Retirement; and

 - Terminations.

 An examination of these trends can be used to determine if adjustments need to be made to assumptions or if additional disclosures need to be made in the actuarial valuation reports.
-As shown previously, Exhibit 1-1 summarizes the recommendations made for the various retirement systems.
 Additional details on the demographic assumptions examined can be found in the chapters for each of the five State-funded retirement systems.